PeterKoepernik/BAM/README.md

 ---

-*Many thanks to Michal Bassan for fun, insightful, and encouraging conversations on this idea!*
+*Many thanks to Michal Bassan for fun and insightful conversations on this idea!*